Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 The Cloudneeti application requires Backup Reader role access to the Subscription in order to view application settings.

-If the Backup Reader Role is not assigned, Cloudneeti application will not be able to collect data of security policies [listed here](.././azureSubscriptions/#require-backup-reader-role).
+If the Backup Reader Role is not assigned,the Cloudneeti application will not be able to collect data of security policies [listed here](.././azureSubscriptions/#backup-reader-role).

 1. Go to the subscription’s **Access control (IAM)** in the third level menu
 2. Click on the **Add** button and select **Add role assignment**